When a Pet Has a Heatstroke

-Whenever I hear that a patient has a suspected Heatstroke in Pets, it shakes my entire body every time.
+Whenever I hear that a patient has a suspected heatstroke, it shakes my entire body every time.
 Why?

 This is the time, where we try to get indoors and sit in front of a fan.
 We try to drink water & electrolytes.
 Usually we recover within a day or two, and everything is back to normal, right?
-The question is why Heatstroke in Pets is more common in animals?
+The question is why heatstroke is more common in animals?

 It is unfortunate for animals that there’s a human component which contributes to severity of heatstroke in pets.
 It can be because we do not give them enough water when we take them to a sandbar or beach, or it can be because we often forget the importance of shade in cooling down, even if the pet is playing in water.

 Dogs especially do a lot of physical activity; they play a lot, will walk with us for hours, and even jog in hot summer afternoons if we want them to.
 Some dogs, especially the little ones, know when to say no and tell their owner that enough is enough and it’s time to go home, but the pleasers and hunters don’t know when to stop.

 Remember, the only way for dogs to thermoregulate (lose the excessive body heat) is through panting or sweating through pads of their feet.

 Overheating is not just limited to dogs; rabbits in their hutches, cats accidentally stuck in garage, birds placed near a window with sun, and most commonly any animals or humans left in the car windows up during summers can suffer from a Heatstroke in Pets.

 When heatstroke starts, the temperature of the body gets higher than 104 degrees.
 It keeps getting higher.
 At about 109 degrees all the body cells start to cook and dry, the red blood cells start disintegrating, the kidneys and liver shut down and brain starts swelling.
 Even bone marrow starts dying.
 Entire body goes in to shock.